 How does the body use calories?

-Our bodies use up energy (calories) as we move or exercise.
-To maintain a healthy and stable weight, the energy we put into our bodies must equal the amount of energy we use up.
-This is called energy balance.
+Our bodies expend energy (calories) through movement or exercise.
+To maintain a healthy and stable weight, the energy we put into our bodies should be in balance with energy expenditure – otherwise known as the energy balance.

 Every time we consume food or drink more energy (calories) is taken in.
 Every time we are physically active – be it walking, cycling or even household chores – energy is expended, and calories burned.
 Therefore, the more active we are, the more calories we burn and what’s more, the greater the effort – so faster or heavier – the, more calories we burn.